 - 1 slice bread country style, slightly stale if possible (optional)

-- 2 oz smoked bacon 60g, slab bacon if possibly or relatively thick cut, good quality smoked bacon.
+- 2 oz smoked bacon slab bacon if possibly or relatively thick cut, good quality smoked bacon.
 Pancetta is also good

-- 1 tbsp red wine vinegar
+- 1 tablespoon red wine vinegar

-- ½ tsp Dijon mustard
+- ½ teaspoon Dijon mustard

-- ½ tbsp white vinegar
+- ½ tablespoon white vinegar (optional)

 - 2 eggs